Phenomenon: Common usage

-In popular usage, a phenomenon often refers to an extraordinary, unusual or notable event.
-According to the Dictionary of Visual Discourse:In ordinary language 'phenomenon/phenomena' refer to any occurrence worthy of note and investigation, typically an untoward or unusual event, person or fact that is of special significance or otherwise notable.
+In popular usage, a phenomenon often refers to an extraordinary, unusual, or notable event.
+According to the Dictionary of Visual Discourse:In ordinary language 'phenomenon/phenomena' refer [sic] to any noteworthy occurrence and investigation, typically an untoward or unusual event, person or fact that is of special significance or otherwise notable.

 Philosophy

 In modern philosophical use, the term phenomena means things as they are experienced through the senses and processed by the mind as distinct from things in and of themselves (noumena).
-In his inaugural dissertation, titled On the Form and Principles of the Sensible and Intelligible World, Immanuel Kant (1770) theorizes that the human mind is restricted to the logical world and thus can only interpret and understand occurrences according to their physical appearances.
+In his inaugural dissertation, titled On the Form and Principles of the Sensible and Intelligible World, Immanuel Kant (1770) theorized that the human mind is restricted to the logical world and thus can only interpret and understand occurrences according to their physical appearances.
 He wrote that humans could infer only as much as their senses allowed, but not experience the actual object itself.
 Thus, the term phenomenon refers to any incident deserving of inquiry and investigation, especially processes and events which are particularly unusual or of distinctive importance.